 Author and Journalist

 Irwin has an M.B.A. from Columbia University, where he was a Knight-Bagehot Fellow in Economic and Business Journalism.
-He has served on the fellowship's advisory board since 2017.
 His undergraduate studies were at St. Mary's College of Maryland, where he served on the Board of Trustees from 2007 to 2013.

 Irwin lives in Washington, D.C. with his wife, Sarah Halzack.